theochem/chemtools/doc/usr_doc_installation.rst

      docker run -it tczorro/chemtools:0.9.0  # enter linux bash environment

-  Or, if you prefer using Jupyter, you can download Jupyter version Chemtools and have the notebook webpage forwarded to your local machine.
+  Or, if you prefer using Jupyter, you can download Jupyter version Chemtools and have the notebook webpage forwarded to your local machine,

   .. code-block:: bash